MicroEJ/docs/SDK6UserGuide/buildVirtualDevice.rst

 The prerequisites to use the ``buildVirtualDevice`` task are:

 - The Application EntryPoint must be configured, as described in :ref:`sdk_6_create_project_configure_project`.
-- A target VEE Port that uses an Architecture version ``7.17`` minimum must be defined.
+- A target VEE that uses an Architecture version ``7.17`` minimum must be defined:

-  Refer to the :ref:`sdk_6_select_veeport` page to know the different ways to provide a VEE Port for a module project.
+  - If your VEE is a VEE Port, refer to the :ref:`sdk_6_select_veeport` page to know the different ways to provide a VEE Port for a module project.
+  - If your VEE is a Kernel, refer to the :ref:`sdk_6_select_kernel` page to know the different ways to provide a Kernel for a module project.

 Once these prerequisites are fulfilled, the Virtual Device can be built: